New Hampshire Civil War Calendars and Databases

 Locate exactly where New Hampshire's soldiers engaged in battle - as well as where they began and ended their Civil War service.

-.
+, which was developed in conjunction with "May is National Preservation Month 2012."
 Themes include New Hampshire’s mills before, during and after the War; Civil War-related monuments and highway markers; Grand Army of the Republic (GAR) buildings and the N.H.
 Veterans Association Cottages at the Weirs; Decoration Day and mourning; and Old Home Days.

 Explore N.H. and the Civil War during Preservation Month more...